 Transport policy has been developed to prevent or control the inherent monopolistic tendency of many transport modes.
 Unrestrained competition commonly leads to market dominance by a company, thereby achieving (close to) monopoly power.
-Such dominance brings into question many issues affecting the public interest such as access (smaller actors prevented to access infrastructure), availability (smaller markets being less serviced, or services being discontinued) and price (the monopolist being able to charge high prices).
+Such dominance brings into question many issues affecting the public interest, such as access (smaller actors prevented access to infrastructure), availability (smaller markets being less serviced, or services being discontinued), and price (the monopolist being able to charge high prices).

 Other reasons for policy intervention include the desire to limit foreign ownership of such a vital industry for concerns that the system would be sidetracked to service more foreign than national interests.
 For example, the United States limits the amount of foreign ownership of its domestic airlines to a maximum of 49%, with a maximum of 25% control.
 Other countries have similar restrictions, at times forbidding foreign ownership of several transport assets altogether.
 This challenges the growth and expansion of transnational managers and operators of transportation assets and the large financial institutions supporting them, such as sovereign wealth funds.

 In recent years, four trends had significant consequences over the context in which the transport policy takes place:

 - Globalization increased interactions at the international level, both for freight and passengers.
 This led to the emergence of large actors managing a portfolio of modes and infrastructures across international jurisdictions and therefore dealing with a variety of transport policies and regulations.

 - Deregulation and privatization have been ongoing in many transport markets.
 This enabled the transfer of ownership and operation of many transport modes to the private sector and favored the entry of new actors.
 This was particularly the case in the airline industry.